uuinfofp/uuinfofp.github.io/optional.md

 a video about, please contact <a href="mailto:F.Staals@uu.nl">Frank Staals</a> or <a href="mailto:m.i.l.vakar@uu.nl">Matthijs Vákár</a>
 **before the midterm on 02 October 2025** to ensure that the choice is appropriate.
-The final video should be submitted **by Fri 31 Oct 23:59**.
+The final video should be handed in on Brightspace **by Fri 31 Oct 23:59**.

 ### Some examples